Cole tunes up for playoffs, helps Astros beat Orioles 2-1

 The Astros close out the regular season at Camden Yards this weekend after clinching the AL West title on Tuesday night.
 Houston opens the playoffs at home against Cleveland on Oct.
 5.

-Cole gave up one run, five hits and a walk.
-His four strikeouts gave him 276 for the season, and he reached 200 innings for the third time in his career.
+Cole gave up one run, five hits and a walk over six innings.
+His four strikeouts gave him 276 for the season, and he finished with 200 1/3 innings.

-Although Cole wasn’t involved in the decision, the right-hander will enter the playoffs with a 15-5 record, a 2.88 ERA and a five-game winning streak.
+Although Cole wasn’t involved in the decision, he will enter the playoffs with a 15-5 record, a 2.88 ERA and a five-game winning streak.

+“I thought it was a great body of work,” Cole said.
+“I thought a lot of the personal numbers reflect how well we’ve played as a team this year.
+Certainly the innings mark for sure.”

+Manager A.J.
+Hinch couldn’t have been happier with the way Cole pitched this season.

 Cole and the Astros trailed 1-0 in the sixth before Reddick tied it with his 17th home run, a drive off rookie David Hess that sailed over the right-field scoreboard.